 18 years ago Ms. Anderson visited Bosnia which changed her life.
 For the first time, she witnessed the destructive effects of war on children and adults firsthand.
 “Slowly I closed down my business to pursue a nonprofit venture that gave greater satisfaction to my life.” she says.

-In 1999 she founded The ArtReach Foundation, Inc., a 501(c)(3) based in Atlanta, Georgia which uses the creative expressive arts therapies of painting, music, drama, dance and writing to help children recover from trauma caused by war, violence and natural disaster.
-ArtReach brings their programs into schools and communities so children can express themselves creatively, and in the process recover from trauma.
+In 1999 she founded The ArtReach Foundation, Inc., based in Atlanta, Georgia which used the creative expressive arts therapies of painting, music, drama, dance and writing to help children recover from trauma caused by war, violence and natural disaster.
+ArtReach brought their programs into schools and communities so children could express themselves creatively, and in the process recover from trauma.

-The innovative model Susan Anderson developed aims to cultivate creativity, hope and resilience in the participants without forcing them to retell the actual traumatic events of their trauma.
+The innovative model Susan Anderson developed aimed to cultivate creativity, hope and resilience in the participants without forcing them to retell the actual traumatic events of their trauma.

 In February 2011, she partnered with the Georgia Tech Research Institute (GTRI), to study the ArtReach model’s impact before launching a national training institute in Atlanta.
-Since 2015, ArtReach began working with international refugees in the Clarkston, Georgia community and with local NPO's of at risk youth who are vulnerable to homelessness and violence.
+Since 2015, ArtReach began working with international refugees in the Clarkston, Georgia community.

 Susan remains involved as Founder, Director Emeritus and historian of the many successful years of work with The ArtReach Foundation.

 In 2003, ArtReach Founder, Susan Anderson was honored to receive the Artemis Award from the Euro-American Women’s Counsel, presented to her in Athens, Greece, for her humanitarian work with ArtReach Bosnia.
 In addition, a cadre of 30 “Bosnian ArtReach Trainers” continues today to take this sustainable program to other teachers in their country and abroad.